 Everything old is new again

-Robert Redford’s A Walk in the Woods is doing well at the box office.
+Robert Redford’s A Walk in the Woods did well at the box office.
 Richard Gere is getting some well deserved attention from Time Out of Mind.
 Lately I feel like I’m writing about actors who had their heyday in my own youth and are still ticking along.
 Michael Caine is back with another film.
 It’s called Youth and it looks like it’s about anything but.
 Youth—which isn’t based on a book and therefore ineligible for me to write about in this space as determined by the rules and regulations set forth when this book-to-movie blog was created (oops, that was me!)—looks, well, awesome!

 But let’s not talk about that.
 I don’t want to have to fire myself from this non-paying position.
 Who else is going to work for free?
 (I also accept your comments; so please leave one.)
 On the other hand, don’t tell anyone but I might embed the trailer at the bottom of this post.
 Shhh.